Lancet-Countdown/Lancet-Countdown-2026/WG3/3.5-HealthCare Sector Emissions/Methods/README.md

 ---

 ## Methods
 This indicator is in the form of healthcare-associated GHG emissions per capita per year, including direct emissions from healthcare facilities as well as emissions from the consumption of goods and services supplied by other sectors.
 Results are calculated by assigning aggregate national health expenditures from WHO to final demand for ‘Health and Social Work’ sectors in the EE-MRIO model.
 Environmental satellite accounts including GHG emissions accompany each EE-MRIO model.
-Consumption-based GHG emissions are then calculated using the standard Leontief inverse technique.197
+Consumption-based GHG emissions are then calculated using the standard Leontief inverse technique [2].

 The Leontief inverse is calculated as: L = (I-A)-1.